-As you have seen earlier, a single line is fine for writing the rhythm of the notes.
-But on a stave you can show the pitch as well - that is how high or low the note is.
+As you have seen earlier, a single line is fine for writing the rhuthm of the notes.
+But on a stave you can show the pitch as well that is how high or low the note is.

-As the pitch goes up or down, so do the notes on the stave.
-(If you have a melodic instrument, try playing the range of notes from low to high.
+As the pitch goes up or down, so do the notes on melodic instrument, tru plauing the range of notes from low to high.
 You will notice that they go up in steps.
 This is especially easy to see on a piano or a xylophone.)